Who is the Carpool Lane Guy?

 What is Citizens United?

-On January 21, 2010, the U kamagra en france.S.
+On January 21, 2010, the U .S.
 Supreme Court ruled in Citizens United v.
 Federal Election Commission by a 5-4 decision, that restrictions on corporate expenditures in elections contained in the federal Bipartisan Campaign Reform Act (known as BCRA or “McCain-Feingold”) violated the First Amendment protections of free speech.

-The issue of corporate free speech and corporate personhood therefore became more prominent than ever before in human history during the 2012 U.S. election cycle, due to the unprecedented amounts of money corporations were allowed to spend due on campaigns, candidates and committees.
-In response, last November over 100 communities across the nation passed ballot initiatives to amend the U.S. Constitution and reverse the Supreme Court's 2011 Citizens United decision.
+After that decision, in the 2012 U.S. election cycle, corporations spent unprecedented amounts of money on campaigns and committees.
+In response, over 100 communities across the nation passed ballot initiatives in November of 2012 to amend the U.S. Constitution and reverse the Supreme Court's 2010 Citizens United decision.

 What is Corporate Personhood?